Kathmandu, Pokhara and Safari – the medieval villages, mountains and safari

 Kathmandu, Pokhara, and Safari: The best of Nepal tours.
 Discover the cultural significance of Kathmandu and the monuments surrounding the Kathmandu Valley, which are listed as World Heritage Sites by UNESCO.
 Then, visit Pokhara, in front of the Annapurna massif, and the Chitwan National Park, one of Asia’s most important natural parks.

-Arrive in Kathmandu, customs and immigration formalities and claim your baggage, which takes some time.
-Upon exiting, the arrivals get a traditional welcome from the Happy Feet Nepal representative and transfer to the hotel.
-Reach the hotel and the rest of the day is free with the possibility of optional excursions (not included), but you can ask to organise any of the tours or stroll through its vibrant streets.
+Arrive in Kathmandu, clear customs and immigration formalities, and claim your baggage, which takes some time.
+Upon arrival, receive a traditional welcome from a Happy Feet Mountaineers representative, then transfer to the hotel.
+Arrive at the hotel, and the rest of the day is free, with optional excursions (not included), or you can ask to organize any of the tours or stroll through its vibrant streets.

-Kathmandu, the capital and heart of the country with three medieval cities, symbolises Nepal’s everything.
-Having lived through the several ruling dynasties of Buddhists and Hindus, the culture and society of Kathmandu Valley have evolved through time to give it more than a unique feature.
-Today it is an urban city, and still rapidly increasing, that has its ancient myths and, at the same time, is testimony to the greatness of people who have lived there for time immemorial.
+Kathmandu, the capital and heart of the country, is home to three medieval cities that symbolize everything in Nepal.
+Having lived through several Buddhist and Hindu ruling dynasties, the culture and society of Kathmandu Valley have evolved to give it more than just a unique feature.
+Today, it is an urban city, still rapidly growing, with its ancient myths and testimony to the greatness of the people who have lived there for time immemorial.

 Breakfast at the hotel and drive to Pashupatinath Temple.
-A pagoda temple with gilt roofs, carved with silver doors dedicated to Lord Shiva, situated at the bank of the holy Bagmati River, and regarded as among the most sacred temples of the Hindu religion, Pashupatinath is the focus of pilgrimages culminating in the day of Shiva Ratri (the marriage anniversary of Lord Shiva and the goddess Parvati).
-Pashupati is also the cremation ground in the ghats (cremation group) along the bank of River Bagmati, where the recently deceased Hindus of the Valley are cremated.
+A pagoda Hindu temple with gilt roofs, carved with silver doors dedicated to Lord Shiva, situated at the bank of the holy Bagmati River, and regarded as among the most sacred temples of the Hindu religion, Pashupatinath is the focus of pilgrimages culminating on the day of Shiva Ratri (the marriage anniversary of Lord Shiva and the goddess Parvati).
+Pashupati is also the cremation ground in the ghats (cremation group) along the bank of the River Bagmati, where the recently deceased Hindus of the Valley are cremated.

 210km – 6hrs drive.